chrosciu/structured-concurrency-workshop/README.md

 To make it testable, it should be assumed that preparing each of the above takes a maximum of 10 seconds (ha ha ha).

+## Task 2 - Not Everything in Life Goes as Planned

+Sometimes even the best chef can have a bad day, and there's nothing that can be done about it!

-As part of the task, a situation where one of the dishes cannot be prepared (e.g., the fries get burned) should also be modeled.
-Two possible scenarios should be considered:
+Modify the code from the previous task so that at least one of the dishes cannot be prepared (e.g., the fries get burned).

-- failure to prepare any dish ruins the entire process (either all three dishes are ready, or none)—in this case, the remaining dishes should be stopped from being prepared.
-- or the dishes that were successfully completed should be served.
+Observe what happens to the process of preparing the remaining dishes in such a case.

+## Task 3 - Better Something Than Nothing

+When the guests are starving, they will be satisfied even with the simplest dish :)

+Modify the code from the previous task again to ignore the errors that occur during the preparation of dishes and serve all the dishes that can be successfully prepared.

-## Task 2 - No drinks, no life :)
+## Task 4 - No drinks, no life :)

 A small disclaimer: this is absolutely not about alcohol :) But as might be expected, a grill party cannot happen "dry"—drinks are definitely needed!